-Essentially all of the mainstream cancer research has seemingly been unaware or brushed over this critical aspect of a cell’s health and has rather opted to focus on singular contributing but subordinate roles of observed changes in pH, degraded mitochondria functioning, or our genome and its unwanted random genetic expression.
+Mainstream cancer research largely brushes over this critical aspect of a cell’s ‘health’ and has rather opted to focus on singular contributing but subordinate roles and downstream effects of observed changes in pH, degraded mitochondria functioning, or our genome and its unwanted genetic expression.